Skip to content

 1. Run MCP servers directly and communicate via JSONRPC

-2. Spawn MCP servers as cross.stream generators with duplex communication
+2. Spawn MCP servers as cross.stream services with duplex communication

 3. Send commands through the event stream using .append topic.send